Welcome to the High Metabolic Clinic's

 Do not restrict whole food groups or go super low cal.

-Sustainable weight management is all about nourishing your body, while eating "just enough" (not more than your body needs for fuel) and then learning to do that consistently (ditch the all-or-nothing thinking!).
+Sustainable weight management is all about nourishing your body, while eating a very slight caloric deficit and then learning to do that consistently (ditch the all-or-nothing thinking!).

 Here are some nutrition basics: